ncbi/cxx-toolkit/pages/ch_core.md

 -   [CreateTmpFileEx()](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CreateTmpFileEx): Create temporary file and return pointer to corresponding stream.
 You can additionally specify the directory in which to create the temporary file and the prefix to use for the temporary file name.

 The methods [CreateTmpFile()](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CreateTmpFile) and [CreateTmpFileEx()](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CreateTmpFileEx) allow the creation of either a text or binary file.
-These two types of files are defined by the enumeration type, ***ETextBinary***, and the methods accept a parameter of this type to indicate the type of file to be created:
+These two types of files are defined by the enumeration type, [ETextBinary](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=ETextBinary), and the methods accept a parameter of this type to indicate the type of file to be created:

     /// What type of temporary file to create. enum ETextBinary {